Northside Housing and Transportation Improvements

 For recent transportation improvements on Scott Street, visit Public Works & Mobility's Transportation Projects web page.

-Site Work at the Scott Street Development
+Site Work and Housing Construction at the Ravara Scott Street Development

-Turner/Worden/N 5th Mobility Project
+Turner/Worden/N 5th Mobility Project — Construction Completed

 The City is constructing a Complete Streets project along Turner, Worden, and N 5th to enhance safety, mobility, and accessibility for all users along the primary route from Scott St to Orange.
 Project elements include: